Shoulder Pain Tri Cities, TN

 Come To Solutions Integrated Medicine

 Solutions Integrated Medicine is one of the best places to come whether you have chronic shoulder pain or a recent injury.
-We have both chiropractors and medical personnel on staff to be able to properly diagnose the condition and distinguish between pain from a pinched nerve and an actual shoulder problem.
+Our medical providers are highly experienced to properly diagnose the condition and distinguish between pain from a pinched nerve and an actual shoulder problem.
 We are also very familiar and get excellent results with partially torn rotator cuff, tendonitis and frozen shoulders.
 Our Tri Cities TN bursitis and frozen shoulder treatment programs often consist of a combination of natural treatments designed to relieve pain, help the joint heal and optimize function.

 Depending on the case, we may recommend regenerative medicine to help revive the joint or help the body repair torn soft tissue.
 In nearly every shoulder pain case, rehabilitation therapy is a must for balancing and strengthening the soft tissue structures while the joint is recovering.
 Sometimes chiropractic is recommended to reduce structural and nervous system interference that can otherwise limit or lengthen recovery time.
 Our medical team’s integrative approach and cutting edge treatments have helped many chronic shoulder pain patients with pain relief, regain function and avoid surgery.